ewuoso/deepsteem/README.md

 ## Run DeepSteem locally

-Clone the repository and install all dependencies with `npm install`.
+Clone the repository with `git clone https://github.com/nafest/deepsteem.git` and install all dependencies with `npm install`.
 Then, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Current features